 If it’s waterfalls you are particularly interested in, looking at our map, the southern half of Iceland has the greatest concentration of waterfalls, and this is also the area of Iceland most well served by various day tours of Iceland and group tours of Iceland.

-We’ve got a five day and a seven day self drive itinerary that cover the south of the country, which cover most of the waterfalls in this list.
+We’ve got a five day and a seven day self drive itinerary that covers the south of the country, which cover most of the waterfalls in this list.
 You can also add a few more to these itineraries if waterfalls are a focus for you.

 There are also a number of group tours covering the south we can recommend, many of which include at least some of these waterfalls in their itineraries.
-For example, this two day tour of southern Iceland which includes the glacier lagoon, and this one which includes seven waterfalls and an ice cave.
+For example, this two day tour of southern Iceland which includes the glacier lagoon and four waterfalls, and this one which includes waterfalls and an ice cave.

 If you want to see more of the country and have a bit longer, this 8 day Iceland complete tour will get you to many of the most spectacular waterfalls in this list, as well as lots of Iceland’s other major attractions.

 Further Reading for Visiting Iceland